How I Sold 11,000 Copies of My First Book in 3 Weeks

 Perhaps you’ve already read You Must Write a Book as a member of my advanced reader team (or you’re considering it).
 As a result, you might have a goal to turn your book into a stream of income all its own, in addition to using it to get more business.
 But even if a book is the furthest thing from your mind, I encourage you to take those and all “average” stats and throw them out the window.
 Use the 11,000 books I sold as your guiding star goal and do your level best to crush your goals, no matter what they are!
 With the power of a solid plan, massive action, and thinking outside the box, I believe you absolutely can.

 More Good Stuff…

-~ I’m starting the Empire Builders Mastermind in January 2019.
+~ The Empire Builders Mastermind will open again in fall 2019 for the Class of January 2020.
 If you’re like more information, go here.

 Not receiving these posts in your inbox yet?
 If you’d like to receive more articles about writing and making money as a writer – and how to become a prosperous, full-time writer go here.